About me

 What to expect

 I offer a free consultation, of 15 minutes, where we can meet one another, test our chemistry, discuss your needs and see if we might be a good fit.
-If you feel comfortable to move forward, we would then arrange your first session at a mutually suitable date.
+We can also discuss any reasonable adjustments or adaptations that you might require to make the sessions more comfortable for you.

-The first session will be an assessment, to discuss what you would like to address in therapy, how we might work together and what you wish to achieve during your sessions.
+The first session will be an opportunity to further discuss what you would like to address in therapy, how we might work together as well as practical matters such as confidentiality and the counselling agreement.

 Getting started

-If you would like to work with me or find out more, please do not hesitate to contact me.
-I hope we will make a good fit and I look forward to hearing from you soon.
+If you would like to work with me or find out more, please do not hesitate to contact me and I look forward to hearing from you soon.

 Training, qualifications & experience